 Sanaria is an equal opportunity employer.

-The Clinical Research Associate will support Sanaria's clinical research program under the direction of senior members of the Clinical Department, working on both departmental and individual study assignments.
+The eTMF Specialist will support Sanaria's clinical research program under the direction of senior members of the Clinical Department, working on both departmental and individual study assignments.
 This position will support compliance with Good Clinical Practices and with the Code of Federal Regulations in Sanaria's clinical trials, from pre-initiation through closeout, and from phase 1 to vaccine licensure.

-Qualified Candidates will have a BA/BS degree in a health or science field (Masters degree preferred), 3-5 years of experience with clinical trials (malaria trials and international sites preferred), and Good Clinical Practices certification.
+Qualified Candidates will have a BA/BS degree in a health or science field, 3-5 years of experience with clinical trials (malaria trials and international sites preferred), and Good Clinical Practices certification.
 The successful candidate will be mission-driven, exhibit high professional standards, communicate effectively and contribute to a dynamic, collaborative team environment.
-Independent international travel is required.

 The Physician Investigator will support Equatorial Guinea Malaria Vaccine Initiative (EGMVI) Stage 3 activities on site in Malabo, Equatorial Guinea for the duration of the project, approximately 2-3 years.
 The physician must be fully bilingual (written and spoken Spanish and English) and experienced in clinical research / field epidemiology.
 This position will be the local Sanaria project director, interact closely with onsite collaborators, partners and contractors, and assure that Sanaria's project objectives are met.
 Periodic visits to other sites in Africa, especially Tanzania, where Sanaria is sponsoring research trials, to represent Sanaria's interests in similar fashion, will be an important responsibility.
 The physician investigator will maintain frequent and comprehensive communication links with Sanaria Clinical personnel and report to the Chief Medical Officer.